Kubernetes deployment

 • Set your license.

-• Once the IP addresses are set, we can install the analyzer running this command:
+• Once the License, we can install the analyzer running this command:

 helm install analyzer k8s-analyzer/